saucysaucy/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> I decided to use vim for the reason that vi is more universal across all Unix systems, so I think it's important to learn at the moment.
+>> I decided to use vim for the reason that vi is more universal across all Unix systems, so I think it's important to pick it up first.

 --